Aniangelsuperbat1/code-every-day/2021/May/log.md

 **Today's Progress**: Applied to more jobs.
 Wrote in blog.

 **Thoughts**: Will be more focused on job hunting and completing questions on Leetcode.
 Will spend a litle less time on projects.

+### Day 35: Weds.
+May 12th 2021

+**Today's Progress**: Added to blog, Applied to some more software postions, finished some LeetCode problems.

+**Thoughts**: Slowed down a little bit today again.
+I have to get my routine and stick with it.
+I need the discipline